 IXL online math program: Students will be practicing 6th grade concepts as they are introduced during the school year using an interactive online math program.
 IXL is a program that allows students to have an individualized learning experience to work at their own pace to master the material covered.
 This program also allows students to go back and practice past skills that still need to be mastered.
 Students will be provided a log-in and this program can be accessed at home for more practice.
 This will be done in the classroom using Chromebooks 2-3 times a week.

 Math will be taught daily using the textbook, workbook or review skills pages.
 Students will be assigned 8-20 practice problems as homework.
 Math classwork/homework from the textbook must be completed in pencil in their interactive notebooks, and should follow the format provided in-class.
 Points given for homework assignments vary.
 At times points will be given on the exact number done correctly and at times full points will be given when showing work and all steps to complete the problems were required.
 Student resources and online tutorials can be accessed at BigIdeasMath.com or at the Pleasant Grove website under student resources.
 Their notebook (IMN) will be a great study tool for quizzes and tests.
-Also a self filled out note card (no larger than 4x6 both sides ok) will be allowed to be used during the quiz or test.

 Test Corrections: Students who score low on a mid chapter quiz or end of chapter test may complete test corrections.
 Students can improve their test grade by a ½ point per problem by completing the test corrections with accuracy and showing all steps.
 These will be started/done at school during tutorials or can be brought home and finished under the guidance of a parent/guardian and signed.